Sparrow8104/AlgoLens/README.md

 ## Overview

-**AlgoLens** is a competitive programming analytics platform built around data from **Codeforces**.
-The platform helps users **track performance, analyze ratings, compare solutions, and understand algorithmic differences using AI**.

 The goal of this project is to provide deeper insights into competitive programming progress while also allowing users to **compare their code with other programmers' solutions**.

 This project is designed as a **full-stack analytics tool** that combines performance tracking, data visualization, and AI-assisted code analysis.